2026 Texas House of Representatives election

-The 2026 Texas House of Representatives election will be held on November 3, 2026 alongside elections for the State Senate.
-The winners of this election will serve in the 90th Texas Legislature.
+The 2026 Texas House of Representatives election will be held on November 3, 2026, alongside elections for the state senate.
+The winners of this election will serve in the 90th legislative session.
 All 150 seats in the Texas House of Representatives are up for election.

-Primary elections will be held on March 3, 2026, with runoff primaries taking place, if necessary, on May 26th, 2026.
+Primary elections were held on March 3, 2026, with runoff primaries scheduled for May 26, 2026 in districts where no primary candidate secured a majority of the vote.

-Partisan background
+Background

-In the 2024 presidential election in Texas, Republican Donald Trump won 96 districts, while Democrat Kamala Harris won 54 districts.
-In the aftermath of the 2024 election, Democrats now hold 8 districts in which Trump won, while Republicans hold no districts won by Harris.
+Republicans have controlled the House of Representatives since the 2002 election.
+The 2024 election marked a considerable shift towards the right among the membership of the House of Representatives.
+Fifteen Republicans lost their primary elections, with the majority of their challengers backed by governor Greg Abbott over the issue of school vouchers.
+Republicans flipped two seats in the heavily Hispanic Rio Grande Valley in the general election, increasing their majority to 88 out of 150 seats, with the Democrats holding the other 62.